Posted on 8/19/2020

 Success with surf fishing can be amplified by planning around tides.
 During high tide, the fish are moving into the deeper holes.
 The subsequent low tide may trap them in these holes (or at least, until the next high tide) AKA the perfect opportunity to drop a line!

 In addition to bottom rigs, there are floating rigs.
-These are great for catching fish that differ from the aforementioned bottom feeders.

 The floating rigs differ from bottom rigs in a pretty self-explanatory way.
 Floating rigs have small floats attached, which allow bait to sit higher in the water.
 This area is typically where species like bluefish search for food.
 Bluefish are an aggressive yet delicious catch!